Jan Krajíček - a brief professional cv

 Oxford (September'06),

-an invited lecture in the
+an invited lecture at the

 Thirteenth International Congress of Logic, Methodology